-The cost you specify for a function must be compatible with the cost that the optimizer calculates for other parts of the SOL statement.
+The cost you specify for a function must be compatible with the cost that the optimizer calculates for other parts of the SQL statement.
 The following formula is one method to approximate the costing algorithm that the optimizer uses:

-1. Execute the following SQL statements from DB-Access, where BIGTABLE is any large table:
+1. Execute the following SQL statements from DB-Access, where bigtable is any large table:

 '''

 SET EXPLAIN ON;

 SELECT count() from bigtable;

+Time the query.

 '''